waleedkhalid95/CITS5503_Sem2/Labs/CITS5503_Template_Labs1-5.md

 ![image](https://github.com/user-attachments/assets/3aec8350-8576-4ef9-b344-9f664f8fde70)

-- '--image-id': Specifies the AMI ID for the Osaka region (ami-0a70c5266db4a6202).
+- '--image-id': Specifies the Amazon Machine Image (AMI) ID, which serves as a template for the instance.
-- '--security-group-ids': Associates the instance with the previously created security group.
+- '--security-group-ids': Associates the instance with the security group created earlier.
-- '--instance-type t2.micro': Uses a cost-effective instance type suitable for development environments.
-The command outputs the instance ID upon successful creation.
+- '--instance-type t2.micro': Specifies a cost-effective instance type suitable for development.
+- '--key-name': Specifies the key pair for SSH access.

+This command launched the instance and returned an instance ID, confirming the successful creation.

 ### [5] Tag the Instance
-To identify the instance easily, we add a tag:
+To make it easier to identify and manage the instance, I added a descriptive tag:

  ```
   aws ec2 create-tags --resources i-0dcfef96ec413ecca --tags Key=Name,Value=23803313-vm1
  ```
 ![image](https://github.com/user-attachments/assets/50613443-6ef9-4d86-a60f-36324e391364)

-- '--resources': Specifies the instance ID.
+- '--resources': Specifies the instance ID to tag.
 - '--tags Key=Name,Value=23803313-vm1': Adds a descriptive tag to the instance.
 This helps in managing and identifying instances in the AWS console.
+Tags are helpful for organizing resources, especially when managing multiple instances.

 ### [6] Retrieve the Public IP Address
 To connect to our instance, we need its public IP address, obtained via: